 In this next section, you will explore how to quickly navigate to detailed operational data of various resources deployed to GKE via the GKE Dashboard.

-frontend-external.
-Click on any product that is displayed on the landing page to reproduce the error reported.
+- Click on any product displayed on the landing page to reproduce the error reported.

-Upon reproducing the error you notice that the stack trace mentions the application "failed to get product recommendations" and decide to investigate the recommendationservice deployed to GKE as a result.
+Upon reproducing the error, notice that the stack trace mentions the application "failed to get product recommendations".

-When on the Dashboards landing page select GKE.
+- When the Dashboards landing page opens, click GKE.

-You should see a dashboard view that provides relevant Cluster, Namespace, Workload, Service, Pod and Container related metrics for GKE resources found in the project in an aggregated view similar to the following:
+You should see a dashboard view that provides relevant Cluster, Namespace, Workload, Service, Pod and Container related metrics for GKE resources found in the project in an aggregated view.

 For this lab's scenario, you will want to view logs and metrics related to the

 recommendationservice as end users are seeing errors related to product recommendations when viewing a product's landing page.
 You will create filters for the

 cloud-ops-sandbox cluster to investigate possible symptoms and diagnose the issue further.

 In the next steps, you add filters to your GKE Dashboard.